praveen-kaia/LedgerHQ-app-kaia/README.md

    - On Ubuntu Linux, it should be running by default.
    - On macOS, install and launch [XQuartz](https://www.xquartz.org/) (make sure to go to XQuartz > Preferences > Security and check "Allow client connections").
    - On Windows, install and launch [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (make sure to configure it to disable access control).
-3. Open a terminal and clone `LedgerHQ-app-klaytn` with `git clone https://github.com/blooo-io/LedgerHQ-app-klaytn.git`.
+3. Open a terminal and clone `LedgerHQ-app-kaia` with `git clone https://github.com/blooo-io/LedgerHQ-app-kaia.git`.
 4. Install [VScode](https://code.visualstudio.com/download) and add [Ledger's extension](https://marketplace.visualstudio.com/items?itemName=LedgerHQ.ledger-dev-tools).
-5. Open the `LedgerHQ-app-klaytn` folder with VSCode.
+5. Open the `LedgerHQ-app-kaia` folder with VSCode.
 6. Use Ledger extension's sidebar menu or open the tasks menu with `ctrl + shift + b` (`command + shift + b` on a Mac) to conveniently execute actions :
     * Build the app for the device model of your choice with `Build`.
     * Test your binary on [Speculos](https://github.com/LedgerHQ/speculos) with `Run with Speculos`.